LordOfTrident/aoc-2023/03/README.md

 end
 ```

-which was there instead of the current lines 25-46.
-Tokiscript can be not so slow if you know how to
+this part used to be there instead of the current lines 25-46.
+Tokiscript can be faster if you know
-properly optimize it.
+how to optimize it properly.

 ## Quickstart
 To run part 1 or part 2, do: